jurchfield/dm-helper-client/README.md

 # Dungeon Master Toolbox - Client

 This is the front end for the DM Toolbox web application.
-It was created using the PWA starter kit.
+DM Toolbox assists Dungeon Master's using 5e to search for spells, equipent, attributes, classes, as well as manage encounters.

 ## Development